jorgenmk/ntn-docs/readme.md

     ue_doppler_shift: true,

-This is the expected location of the nrf9151 dk, the latitude, longitude and altitude values will need to be entered into the nRF9151dk modem firmware so it will correctly determine some delay parameters.
+This is the expected location of the nRF9151 DK, the latitude, longitude and altitude values will need to be entered into the nRF9151 DK modem firmware so it will correctly determine some delay parameters.

 ### RF Driver Config

-As coaxial connection is used in our setup, some changes needs to be made to `/root/enb/config/rf_driver/config.cfg`:
+As coaxial connection is used in our setup, some changes need to be made to `/root/enb/config/rf_driver/config.cfg`:

     tx_gain: 90.0, /* TX gain (in dB) */
     rx_gain: 60.0, /* RX gain (in dB) */